Dryopteris cristata (Crested Fern)

 The sori (group of spores) develop in late spring to midsummer and are found on the underside of fertile leaves.
 Spores are yellowish, turning dark brown at maturity.
 The sori are circular and found halfway between mid-vein and leaflet edge.
 There is a translucent tissue (indusium) that partly covers the spores and is attached on inner curve.

 Crested Fern is fairly easy to identify by the small, broadly triangular shaped lower leaflets, and the rotated leaflets on the fertile fronds.
 It doesn't really resemble anything else in its habitat of wetlands and moist woods.
 As I was researching the distribution of Crested Fern in Minnesota, the herbarium records indicated it was frequently found together with Spinulose Wood Fern (Dryopteris carthusiana).
 In my own field work I found this to be true, as wherever I came across D. cristata, D. carthusiana was often right next to it (the reverse is not true, however).
 D. cristata hybridizes with at least 5 other species, 2 of those hybrids are known to be in Minnesota: D. ×boottii (cristata × intermedia, only known in Winona County) and D. ×uliginosa (carthusiana × cristata, known in about 15 counties).

 Where to buy native seed and plants ↓

 Photos by K. Chayka taken at Falls Creek SNA, Washington County, and in Ramsey County.
-Photos courtesy Peter M. Dziuk taken in Ramsey County.
+Photos by Peter M. Dziuk taken in Ramsey and St. Louis counties.